krijanniroula/vue-englishdatepicker/README.md

 ## Examples - format

-It uses moment js format :
+It uses moment js API.
+Read the moment js documentation for the format.
+Same format style will be applied to the datepicker.

 <p align="center">
   <a href="https://momentjs.com/docs/">